nopestack/merakl/README.md

 Tiny Merkle Tree library to address all of your merkling needs.

 ### NOTE
-Not entirely suitable for production yet
+- Not entirely suitable for production yet
+- Contributions appreciated